KubasMatt/KubasMatt.github.io/academic-career.md

 subtitle: General overview of my academic career with links to more details for each relevant class
 ---
 # My University Career
+## Washington University in St. Louis

+List of many the classes I took at Washington University in Electrical Engineering.
+To see a full list please see my <a href="https://kubasmatt.github.io/documents/transcripts/WashU-Unofficial-Transcript.pdf" target="_blank" rel="noopener noreferrer">Unofficial Transcript</a>.

+- Introduction to Electrical and Electronic Circuits (with Lab)
+    - Reinforced the concepts and skills needed to use electronics lab equipment and how not to write a lab report
+- Introduction to Digital Logic and Computer Design
+    - A basic introduction to the world of 1's and 0's, HDLs, and the inner workings of processors
+- Computer Architecture
+    - A continuation of Digital logic that introduced the complexities and intricacies of the RISC-V processor, single, mutlicycle, and pipeline
+- Introduction to Engineering Design (Lab)
+    - Hardware interfacing and autonomous alogythym development in python on a Raspberry Pi 4B using the Adeept mars rover cars (these cars are awful)
+- Signals and Systems
+- Introduction to Quantum Electronics
+    - Introduced to the concepts of
+- Semiconductor Devices
+- Introduction to Quantum Optics
+- Signals and Imaging Laboratory (Lab)
+    - Design systems in Matlab to perform complex operation from scratch.
+The three project reports are listed below.
+        - <a href="https://kubasmatt.github.io/documents/signals/ESE488_FL24_Project_1_KubasMorton.pdf" target="_blank" rel="noopener noreferrer">Speech Classification in _MATLAB_</a>
+- Power, Energy, and Polyphase Circuits (SP25)
+    - Learn the basics of the high power world of electrical engineering and use the _ASPEN One-Liner_ software to construct and simulate a mock system, which included a generator, lines, buses, transformers, and loads
+- Digital Integrated Circuit Design and Architecture
+- Introduction to Quantum Computing
+    - Learn about the principles needed for quantum computing and basic algorithms that could be theoretically applied to future quantum computers, once they become more reliable
+- <a href="https://raspberry-pi-car.github.io" target="_blank" rel="noopener noreferrer"> Senior Capstone Project - Raspberry Pi Car</a>
+    - An open-source project to introduce students to hardware integration and robotics
+    - Designed a custom PCB to act as a HAT (hardware attached on top) for a Raspberry Pi, allowing for increased functionality and easy and more secure hardware interfacing
+    - Designed a custom chassis that is 3D printable and easy to assemble with minimal hardware and assembly

 ## Illinois Wesleyan University

 Below is a list of relevant classes that were fundamental to the application of my knowledge.
 To see all my classes please see my <a href="https://kubasmatt.github.io/documents/transcripts/IWU-Unofficial-Transcript.pdf" target="_blank" rel="noopener noreferrer">Unofficial Transcript</a>.